tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

     - Place the task evenly based on the specified value
     - Maximizing the high avaiability of ECS
   - You can mix them together
+  - *Note: this is only for ECS with EC2, not for Fargate*

+- ***Exam TIPS***:
+- ECS does integrate with CloudWatch Logs:
+  - You need to setup logging at the task definition level
+  - Each container will have a different log stream
+  - The EC2 Instance Profile needs to have the correct IAM permissions
+- Use IAM Task Roles for your tasks
+- Task Placement Strategies: binpack, random, spread
-- *ECS - Service Auto Scaling* based on Target Tracking, Step Scaling, Scheduled Scaling
+- Service Auto Scaling with target tracking, step scaling, or scheduled
-- Cluster Auto Scaling through Capacity Providers.
+- Cluster Auto Scaling through Capacity Providers

 ---------------